10 Best Family Onsen Towns in Japan

 Beppu, Oita Prefecture

-If you’re looking for the ultimate onsen getaway with kids, Beppu is hard to beat.
-It’s one of Japan’s biggest hot spring towns, and everywhere you look, you’ll see steam rising from the ground.
+Beppu is one of the best family onsen destinations in Japan.
+It’s one of the country’s biggest hot spring towns, and everywhere you look, steam rises from the ground.

 There are tons of private family onsen here, so you don’t have to worry about mixed bathing rules or shy little ones.

-Hyotan Onsen is one of the best options.
-They’ve got 14 private baths.
-Some indoor, some open-air that you can book by the hour.
+The water in Beppu runs hot, so test it before little feet go in.
 And when everyone’s done soaking, try one of the free foot baths around town.
-It’s an easy, no-fuss way to end the day.

 Yufuin, Ōita Prefecture

-If Beppu is lively, Yufuin is its calm little sister.
-This small town sits in a quiet valley below Mount Yufu, surrounded by rice fields and soft mountain views.
+This small town sits in a quiet valley below Mount Yufu, surrounded by rice fields and mountain views.
+It’s slower, less crowded, and filled with cozy cafes and handmade craft shops.

 Most ryokans in Yufuin have private open-air baths, so soaking with kids is easy and comfortable.
-Ryokan Fukinoya has family-size baths surrounded by trees, while Yufuin Wazanho and Gettouan offer rooms with private tubs overlooking nature.

 Kinosaki Onsen, Hyogo Prefecture